Q. What are your hours?

 Q. What grapes do you grow on the property?

-A. We have 12 varietals on the property.
-Traminette, Vidal Blanc, Seyval Blanc, Chambourcin, Petit Manseng, Petit Verdot, Merlot, Chardonnay and Viognier are producing fruit for our wines.
-In the last four years we have planted Norton, Cabernet Sauvignon and Cabernet Franc, and we are looking forward to harvesting this fruit in next year.
+A. We have 11 varietals on the property.
+Traminette, Vidal Blanc, Seyval Blanc, Chambourcin, Petit Manseng, Petit Verdot, Chardonnay, Viognier, Norton, Cabernet Sauvignon and Cabernet Franc are producing fruit for our wines.
 Depending on our harvest, the grapes we grow meet about half of our expected production needs each year.

 Q. How many cases of wine do you produce?